 Latency based routing

-Route end users to the AWS China regions that provides the lowest possible latency.
+Route end users to the Amazon Web Services China regions that provides the lowest possible latency.

 Private DNS for Amazon VPC

-Manage custom domain names for your internal AWS resources without exposing DNS data to the public Internet.
+Manage custom domain names for your internal Amazon Web Services resources without exposing DNS data to the public Internet.

 Learn more »